Naga12031998/tartan/client/README.md

 - Users can fill their name and email for registration.
 - Users can search their learning areas in the search box. search results is shown in the dropdown below search box
 - When a user clicks outside the search box the search result closes
-- A click on submit button will successfully gets submitted only when three text fields are filled.
+- A click on submit button gets submitted only when three text fields are filled.
 - User can only select three learning areas and when he/she click on the fourth interest area an warning message is shown
 - Once there is a successful submission you will get a success message and then you can register for a new learning areas.
-Also there text fields returns to initial stage once there is a successful submission
+Also text fields returns to initial stage once there is a successful submission

 ### Credits

-I don't own the content such icons on this web app, this was purely developed with an intent of learning and fun.
+I don't own the content such as icons on this web app, this was purely developed with an intent of learning and fun.

 - Icons - Google Material Fonts
 - References - [MDN](https://developer.mozilla.org/en-US/) | [w3schools](https://www.w3schools.com/)